Alfredo Stroessner: Legacy

 As part of political persecution, Stroessner's regime was responsible for exiling 20,814 Paraguayans.
 Around 425 to 500 people were forcibly disappeared.
 The search for some bodies of the disappeared by families of the victims was still ongoing as of 2022.
 An estimated 18,000 to 20,000 people were subjected to torture and other abuses by Stroessner's government.

 The persistence of the Stroessner legacy has also been noted in the limited judicialization of crimes against humanity committed during the dictatorship: only a few state agents and one civilian have been convicted, and the process of identifying missing persons only formally began in 2016.
 This situation has been denounced by figures such as Monsignor Mario Melanio Medina, former president of the Truth and Justice Commission, who attributes the lack of progress to a lack of political will on the part of successor democratic governments.

 One of the most structurally persistent effects of the Stroessner regime is the worsening socioeconomic inequality, particularly regarding land tenure and distribution.
 Although Paraguay no longer leads global land concentration indices, recent reports from organizations such as Oxfam and Amnesty International continue to identify the country as one of the most unequal in Latin America in this area.
 In 2023, Oxfam documented that 1.6% of the population held 80% of the national agricultural land.

 This extreme land concentration can be traced directly to clientelist practices institutionalized during the Stronism, when, between 1954 and 1989, approximately 8 million hectares were irregularly awarded to actors linked to the regime, equivalent to almost a third of the country's total arable land.
 These areas are currently recognized as "ill-gotten lands," and their restitution continues to be a constant source of socio-territorial conflicts, especially among peasant and indigenous communities claiming ancestral rights to these spaces.

-In part due to Stroessner's abuses, Paraguay enacted a new constitution in 1992 that hedged the presidency about with numerous checks and balances to prevent another president from amassing the power Stroessner held.
+In part due to Stroessner's abuses, Paraguay enacted a new constitution in 1992 that hedged the presidency about with numerous checks and balances to prevent another president from completely dominating the system.
 Most importantly, the president is limited to a single five-year term with no possibility of reelection, even if nonsuccessive.
+No one who has held the office, even for a partial term, is allowed to run or serve again.
 In 2017, the legislature debated an amendment that would have allowed the president to run for two terms, whether successive or separated.
 This would have allowed then-president Horacio Cartes to run for reelection.
 However, the ban on any sort of reelection has become so entrenched in Paraguayan politics that massive protests forced the Colorados to abandon those plans.